Waljat Colleges of Applied Sciences: Admissions

-Training & Placement
+Training and placement

-Training & Placement Cell functions in the college with the aim of providing career counseling and placement opportunities to graduating students through campus recruitment in different private and public companies.
-Career Fair is organised every year to give an opportunity to students to interact with companies.
+Training & Placement Cell used to function in the college with the aim of providing career counseling and placement opportunities to graduating students through campus recruitment in different private and public companies.
+Career Fair was organized every year to give an opportunity to students to interact with companies.

-The students of the final year can participate in campus interviews both at the Mesra campus in India of the Birla Institute of Technology, and at their own campus of WCAS, Muscat.
-Students have been successful in getting employment.
-Many local companies have evinced interest in hiring WCAS students.
+The students of the final year could've participated in campus interviews both at the Mesra campus in India of the Birla Institute of Technology, and at their own campus of WCAS, Muscat.
+Students were successful in getting employment.
+Many local companies used to evince interest in hiring WCAS students.

+Closure

+On the 27th of June 2021 it was announced that June 30th, 2021, would be the last working day for the college.
+Registration had already been closed since the 7th of May 2018 and the reason for the eventual closure was due to the University Grants Commission in India prohibiting the university Birla Institute of Technology, Mesra from affiliating with colleges outside of India causing Waljat College to have no affiliated university and so decided to close its operations.